S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

+**Description:**

-**Description:**  The string data type can contain characters, line feeds, carriage returns, and tab characters.
-The use cases are for any free form text entry or for any enumerated lists.
-Additionally the minimum and maximum lengths may be set and regular expression patterns may be specified.
+The string data type can contain a string of characters or digits, line feeds, carriage returns, and tab characters.

+The use cases are for any free-form text entry, and for any enumerated lists.
+Additionally, the minimum, maximum and exact lengths may be set, and regular expression patterns may be specified to control the format of items such as ID numbers and telephone numbers.

+In addition to the *xdstring-value* it includes a *xdstring-language* element for indicating that a language code is specific to this content.

 ....